By Guest Blogger Jennifer Turner

 That’s how I remember my perfectly imperfect childhood.
 But, for my kids, summers look much different.

 My husband and I both work full time jobs.
-That means my kids still have to go to bed at their normal time so they can get up at 6:30 am and maybe we will make it to the pool this weekend.
+That means my kids still have to go to bed at their normal time so they can get up at 6:30am.
+Maybe we will make it to the pool this weekend.
 Oh, it’s supposed to rain.
-Well, next weekend we have the family reunion and the next weekend we have a wedding, but I promise we will get to the pool before the summer is over.
+Well, next weekend we have the family reunion.
+The next weekend we have a wedding.
+But I promise we will get to the pool before the summer is over.

-Summer break can be exhausting, but it is especially hard on working parents who are trying to juggle their normal everyday tasks with giving their kids the experiences that make childhoods special.
+Summer break can be exhausting, but it is especially hard on working parents.
+Working parents who are trying to juggle their normal everyday tasks with giving their kids the experiences that make childhoods special.

 My family is fortunate enough to have found an affordable summer camp that offers a wider variety of activities than I would be able to provide my children.
 This also gives them the opportunity to make a different group of friends than they have in school.
 I do not wish to take this experience away from them, summer camp itself can be very special and memorable, but in my perfect world there would be a better balance.